Today we all made animations.

 Last week, Primary 3 had the job of re-telling the stories in their reading books.
 Each group planned out the story, then made the scenes out of modelling clay.
 We took pictures of the scenes, recorded our narrations then uploaded everything to Windows Movie Maker.

 All the groups have completed theirs now and they are on here for you to have a look at.
 Please let us know what you think of our first attempt at making Digital Stories!

 Group 5 – The Football Accident (this group made up their own story!)

-Have a look below to see how they turned out ……. and leave us a comment to let us know what you think of our work
+have a look and listen to our video below to find out what they said.
+Please leave us a comment to let us know what you think!